fmtr/haco/README.md

 first argument is the type returned by the callback function, as per usual, and which again lets `haco` convert the return value accordingly.

-But the second argument is an expression that defines how to _apply_ the change on the Tasmota side.
+The second argument is an expression that defines _what to do_ on the Tasmota side when the button is pressed.
 In this case, this is just a Berry expression to restart Tasmota.

 :warning: Note that Home Assistant callbacks _must_ have such a `Tasmota` type annotation for their return type.

-:information_source: In the example above, the `value` argument received and returned by our callback is not actually used on the Berry side.
+:information_source: In the example above, the `value` argument received and returned by our callback is not actually used by the Berry expression side.
 Home Assistant just sends a constant string (`PRESS`) when the button is pressed, so the actual content of the `value` argument is not important.

 #### Two-Way Controls

-Two-Way controls need to handle values from _both_ Home Assistant and from Tasmota, and hence need both the callbacks types - `ha` and `tasmota`  we've seen above.
+Two-way controls need to handle values from _both_ Home Assistant and from Tasmota, and hence need both the callbacks types - `ha` and `tasmota`  we've seen above.

 Here is an example two-way `Select` (pulldown menu) object.
 It allows setting the Tasmota `WebLog` console debugging